mla/text-forge/README.md

 The $self variable is available within all templates, and is a reference to the Text::Forge instance that is generating the document.
-This allows subclassing to provide customization and context to the templates.
+This allows subclasses to provide customization and context to the templates.

 If a block is followed solely by whitespace up to the next newline, that whitespace (including the newline) will be suppressed from the output.